 Dr Keith Turner

-Keith Turner was appointed to the TransGrid Board on 16 December 2015.
+Keith was appointed to the TransGrid Board on 16 December 2015.
 He has

 Executive Officer of Meridian Energy Limited from 1999 to 2008.
 Prior to that, he worked as a private energy expert advising a range of large corporate clients and Government.
-He has previously served in a number of senior roles in establishing Contact Energy, and in the Electricity Corporation of New Zealand, and the New Zealand Electricity
+Keith has served in senior roles at Contact Energy, the Electricity Corporation of New Zealand, and the New Zealand Electricity